chocoluffy/leetcode-cpp/6-ZigZag-Conversion/README.md

 - string array. in cpp, use char[][] to represent string array.

 - construct and return char array requires to put an endline character at the end.

+- create zigzag moving iterator that follows the pattern of the normal for loop iterator.
+Essentially, to have a direction indicator that will change the zigzag iterator's moving direction.